virsuryaircas/localhostrun-ingress/README.md

 - Monitors tunnel health and recreates as needed

 Note: This is not a traditional ingress controller but provides similar functionality through tunneling.

-## 🌍 Use Case

-This project is primarily designed for **development purposes**, especially in scenarios like:

-- **Private Kubernetes clusters**: Easily expose internal services to the outside world with zero configuration.
-- **Quick testing and demos**: Share working URLs instantly without setting up DNS or ingress controllers.

-No public IP?
-No problem — this tool tunnels your services securely and efficiently.

 ## ⚙️ Setup Instructions